top of page

 We do a public background check to make sure you haven’t been arrested for a crime against or with animals.

-Why do you check our address?
+Why do you check my address?

-We verify your address and the property owner to make sure it’s not a dummy address and if you aren’t the owner you must provide confirmation that you are allowed to have a pet on the premises.
+We verify your address and the property owner to make sure it’s not a dummy address, and if you aren’t the owner you must provide confirmation that you are allowed to have a pet on the premises.

 How much does it cost to adopt?